Skip to content

 Are you an Employment Intermediary business?

-You may not know if your business qualifies as an employment intermediary, and we couldn’t blame you!
-But it’s extremely important you know if you are affected by the legislation…
+Employment intermediaries rules: how to work out if you’re affected You may not know if your business is operating as an employment intermediary, and we couldn’t blame you.
+But if…

 Latest News